Harjit Bhogal

 - A paper on coincidence and moral worth (PDF) (Handout)

-- A paper about a 'leveled' picture of morality, analogous to our 'leveled' picture of science
+- A paper about a 'leveled' picture of the moral domain, analogous to our picture of science as involving both fundamental science and higher-level sciences.

 - A paper about subjectivism about reasons and normative explanation